 Knowledge and Skill Statement Student Expectation Breakout (4) Comparisons.
-The student develops insight into the nature of language and culture by comparing the student's own language and culture to ASL and American Deaf culture.
-The student is expected to: (C) demonstrate an understanding of how one language and culture can influence another (ii) demonstrate an understanding of how one culture can influence another (5) Communities.
+The student expands insight into the nature of language and culture by comparing the student's own language and culture to ASL and American Deaf culture.
+The student is expected to: (C) apply ASL at the intermediate proficiency level to demonstrate an understanding of how one language and culture can influence another (i) apply ASL at the intermediate proficiency level to demonstrate an understanding of how one language and culture can influence another (5) Communities.
 The student participates in the Deaf/ASL community by using ASL.
-The student is expected to: (A) apply ASL at the novice proficiency level in or out of the school setting through involvement in cultural activities such as attending Deaf events (i) apply ASL at the novice proficiency level in or out of the school setting through involvement in cultural activities (5) Communities.
+The student is expected to: (A) apply ASL at the intermediate proficiency level in or out of the school setting through involvement in cultural activities such as attending Deaf events (i) apply ASL at the intermediate proficiency level in or out of the school setting through involvement in cultural activities (5) Communities.
 The student participates in the Deaf/ASL community by using ASL.
-The student is expected to: (B) be aware of methods of technology to communicate with the Deaf/ASL community (i) be aware of methods of technology to communicate with the Deaf/ASL community (5) Communities.
+The student is expected to: (B) use technology to communicate with the Deaf/ASL community (i) use technology to communicate with the Deaf/ASL community (5) Communities.
 The student participates in the Deaf/ASL community by using ASL.
-The student is expected to: (C) show evidence of becoming a lifelong learner by using ASL at the novice proficiency level for personal enrichment and/or career development (i) show evidence of becoming a lifelong learner by using ASL at the novice proficiency level for personal enrichment and/or career development
+The student is expected to: (C) show evidence of becoming a lifelong learner by using ASL at the intermediate proficiency level for personal enrichment and career development (i) show evidence of becoming a lifelong learner by using ASL at the intermediate proficiency level for personal enrichment (5) Communities.
+The student participates in the Deaf/ASL community by using ASL.
+The student is expected to: (C) show evidence of becoming a lifelong learner by using ASL at the intermediate proficiency level for personal enrichment and career development (ii) show evidence of becoming a lifelong learner by using ASL at the intermediate proficiency level for career development